AlaSQL/alasql/README.md

 ```
 then type in browser something like "<a href="http://127.0.0.1:1337/?SELECT VALUE 2*2">http://127.0.0.1:1337/?SELECT VALUE 2*2</a>"

-Warning: Alaserver is not multi-thread, not concurrent, and not secured.
+Warning: Alaserver is not multi-threaded, not concurrent, and not secured.